EconClass/metasploit-exploration/portscanner.md

 `192.168.0.33:         - 192.168.0.33:[21] - TCP OPEN`

 The number between the brackets is our exposed port number.
+Hmm...
 I wonder what we could do with this?

+In the meantime that wraps it up for this module.
+When we're done with a module and want to go back to the main msfconsole we simply run the `back` command.

+Opposite to the [beginning](#tcp-port-scanner) of this section the indicator should switch from:

+`msf5 auxiliary(scanner/portscan/tcp) >`

+To:

+`msf5 >`